 Cole grabs her hand.
-"Lets just get the hell out of here!"
+"Lets just get the hell outta here!"

 They go back to the front door.
 The fragile weathered door, that had swung open, is shut and won't budge.
 A sense of panic is beginning to overtake Callie as dampness collects under her arms and on her neck.

 Suddenly, an idea!
 They pull out their cell phones.
 Both are black screens, nothing!

 It is becoming hard not to panic.
 Callie feels tears slipping down her cheeks

 The two of them clasp hands tightly and carefully attempt to climb up a staircase that is falling down.

 Cole breaks the silence, "I'll get us out, I promise!"

 On the top floor, they see a stained-glass window that looks down on the foyer.